elmong/uob-avdasi-2023-B/README.md

 ```

 The UI script is rather straightforward and does not involve complex logics such as on the main mavlink script which needs a lot of care.
-# Ivan feel free to do your doc below